MarGhaf/DataBlog/README.md

 Important scientific fields in Biomedical Data Science include:
 - Computational Science

   Using computing technology to address broad questions in personalized medicine.

 - Biomedical Data

   Health care data, genomic data, and sensor data are big data sets that biomedical researchers must manage them carfully.

 - Machine Learning

   Deep learning system (also known as deep structured learning) is part of a broader family of machine learning methods based on artificial neural networks have been applied to fields including bioinformatics, drug design, medical image analysis.

-# Componies in Biomedical Data Science
+# Companies in Biomedical Data Science

 ![image](https://user-images.githubusercontent.com/101681195/175839500-ab75cd3b-11f4-4b27-8b6d-036a0b60759a.png)